niranjan94/show-java/README.md

 ## Features ##

-- Select either **CFR 0.102** or **JaDX 0.6.1** to use as the decompiler (more to come)
+- Select either **CFR 0.102** or **JaDX 0.6.1** to use as the decompiler (more to come).
-- Runs directly on an android device (4.x and above)
+- Runs directly on an android device (4.x and above).
-- Select apk from sdcard (or) from a list of installed applications
+- Select apk from sdcard (or) from a list of installed applications.
-- Easy to use
+- Easy to use.
-- Decompiles resources too (layouts, Drawables, Menus, AndroidManifest, image assets)
+- Decompiles resources too (layouts, Drawables, Menus, AndroidManifest, image assets).
-- Displays code in a clean-syntax-highlighted form
+- Displays code in a clean-syntax-highlighted form.
-- The decompiled source can easily be copied from the sdcard (source is stored in ShowJava folder in the sdcard)
+- The decompiled source can easily be copied from the sdcard (source is stored in ShowJava folder in the sdcard).
-- Simple source browser with a summary of all decompilation errors
+- Simple source browser with a summary of all decompilation errors.
-- Each decompiled source file has commented references to classes that could not be decompiled
+- Each decompiled source file has commented references to classes that could not be decompiled.
-- Share the decompiled source easily with the built in archive + share mechanism
+- Share the decompiled source easily with the built in archive + share mechanism.

-## Know Issues ##
+## Known Issues ##
-1. Does not work with system applications in most of the phones (especially ones that are not de-odexed)
+1. Does not work with system applications in most of the phones (especially ones that are not de-odexed).
 2. java.lang.OutOfMemoryError crashes when decompiling large apps on a mobile phone with low ram and Java VM Heap space.

 ## Contributing to ShowJava ##